 Claude Debussy was born into a poor family in France in 1862, but his obvious gift at the piano sent him to the Paris Conservatory at age 11.
 At age 22, he won the Prix de Rome, which financed two years of further musical study in the Italian capital.
 After the turn of the century, Debussy established himself as the leading figure of French music.
 During World War I, while Paris was being bombed by the German air force, he succumbed to colon cancer at the age of 55.

 In 1880, Nadezhda von Meck, who had previously supported Russian composer Peter Ilich Tchaikovsky, hired Claude Debussy to teach piano to her children.
 With her and her children, Debussy traveled Europe and began accumulating musical and cultural experiences in Russia that he would soon turn toward his compositions, most notably gaining exposure to Russian composers who would greatly influence his work.

-In 1884, when he was just 22 years old, Debussy entered his cantata L'Enfant prodigue (The Prodigal Son) in the Prix de Rome, a competition for composers.
-He took home the top prize, which allowed him to study for two years in the Italian capital.
-While there, he studied the music of German composer Richard Wagner, specifically his opera Tristan und Isolde.
+In 1884, when he was just 22 years old, Debussy entered his cantata L'Enfant prodigue (The Prodigal Child) in the Prix de Rome, a competition for composers.
+He took home the top prize, which allowed him to study for three years in the Italian capital, though he returned to Paris after two years.
+While in Rome, he studied the music of German composer Richard Wagner, specifically his opera Tristan und Isolde.
 Wagner’s influence on Debussy was profound and lasting, but despite this, Debussy generally shied away from the ostentation of Wagner’s opera in his own works.

-Debussy returned to Paris in 1887 and attended the Paris World Exhibition two years later.
-There he heard a Javanese gamelan—a musical ensemble composed of a variety of bells, gongs and xylophones, sometimes accompanied by vocals—and the subsequent years found Debussy incorporating the elements of the gamelan into his existing style to produce a wholly new kind of sound.
+Debussy returned to Paris in 1887 and attended the Paris World Exposition two years later.
+There he heard a Javanese gamelan—a musical ensemble composed of a variety of bells, gongs, metallophones and xylophones, sometimes accompanied by vocals—and the subsequent years found Debussy incorporating the elements of the gamelan into his existing style to produce a wholly new kind of sound.